-Casey got his start in criminal law with the Snohomish County Prosecutor’s Office where he won his first several jury trials.
+Casey got his start as a lawyer with the Snohomish County Prosecutor’s Office where he won his first several jury trials.
 After working briefly with the Pierce County Prosecutor’s Office, he was hired by the Hester Law Group where he worked for ten years – trying numerous misdemeanor, felony and civil trials – before joining Puget Law Group in February 2019 as a Partner.
 In January 2022, Casey became Managing Partner.

-In his spare time Casey can be found chasing his two energetic kids (ages 4 and 5) and being chased by his German Shepherd dog, Maverick.
-Casey and his wife, Annie (a lawyer at The Narrows Law Group in Tacoma) participate in Ironman triathlons (swimming, biking and running).
-Casey accomplished a personal goal in 2019 when his time at Ironman Canada qualified him for the Ironman World Championship in Kona, Hawaii – which airs every year on NBC.
-He and his family flew to Kona for the race – which Casey completed in a time of 10 hours and 52 minutes.
+Casey and his wife, Annie (a lawyer at The Narrows Law Group in Tacoma) have two amazing kids who love baseball, swimming, basketball and golf.
+The Arbenz family also participates in Ironman triathlons (swimming, biking and running).
+Casey accomplished a personal goal in 2019 – and then again in 2022 – when he qualified him for the Ironman World Championship in Kona, Hawaii – which airs every year on NBC.
+In addition to the two Kona races, Casey has finished seven full Ironman races and dozens of other triathlons.